-We’re not just talking about ease and time management here – we’re also talking about quality of output.
-Automated processes, in general, work faster, more consistently, and with far fewer errors than their manual equivalents.
+We’re not just talking about ease and time management here – we’re also talking about the output quality.
+Generally, automated processes work faster, more consistently, and with fewer errors than their manual equivalents.
 This is input-output asymmetry at work.

-This is again about human strengths and robot strengths.
-Humans are built to adapt and interpret new situations.
+Humans excel at adapting and interpreting new situations.
 Perfecting repetitive tasks isn’t our strong suit.
 We’re bound to make mistakes here and there.
 Machines, on the other hand, LOVE routine.
 They can repeat the same task till the cows come home with a stunningly low error rate.

 Reducing Decision-Making and Mental Strain

-Without using automation to your advantage, you run the risk of wasting your own time and energy on manual tasks, and ending up with a lower-quality output than if you had systemized it.
+Without using automation to your advantage, you run the risk of wasting your time and energy on manual tasks and ending up with a lower-quality output than if you had systemized it.

 But there is another, sneakier cost of manually doing automatable work: the mental burden of keeping track of it all.
-The mind needs rest in order to be its most productive and do its best work.
+The mind needs rest to be most productive and do its best work.

-There is only one time in my life I ever have to think about whether my house is on fire – when I microwave a bag of popcorn for .0027 seconds too long and my smoke detector tells me.
-Not only do I never have to manually check for smoke, I also don’t have to think about when to do it, where to do it, and what to put on hold for it.
+There is only one time in my life I ever have to think about whether my house is on fire – when I microwave a bag of popcorn for .0027 seconds too long, and my smoke detector tells me.
+Not only do I never have to check for smoke manually, but I also don’t have to think about when to do it, where to do it, and what to put on hold for it.
 I don’t have to deal with context switching back and forth to that task.
-Thanks to automation, it is completely off my plate.
+Thanks to automation, it is entirely off my plate.

 How Can I Get Started with Automation?

-So we’ve covered what automation looks like and what we all have to gain by introducing more automated systems into our own lives.
-Now all that’s left is to start identifying what we can automate, and how to do it.
+So we’ve covered what automation looks like and what we all have to gain by introducing more automated systems into our lives.
+Now all that’s left is to start identifying what we can automate and how to do it.

-The “what to automate” part is pretty easy.
+The “what to automate” part is pretty straightforward.
 Start by just being an observer of your day.
-Look for the recurring tasks that you do often.
-Bonus points for anything that is particularly difficult or time consuming for you, or that is very human-error-prone.
+Look for the recurring tasks that you often do.
+Bonus points for anything particularly difficult or time-consuming for you or that is very human-error-prone.
 When you identify one of these, look for an answer to the question, “how could I make it so that I don’t have to do this?” or “how could I cut down the time that I spend doing this?”
 Automation, after all, is basically productive laziness.

-Here are some ready-to-go automation ideas for everyday life that you can use to free up your time and energy, to get back to the stuff that you love most.
+Here are some ready-to-go automation ideas for everyday life that you can use to free up your time and energy to get back to the stuff you love most.

 7 Ideas to Help You Automate Your Life